There's a predictable pattern to a fatal police shooting. But not in the case of Justine Ruszczyk

 "Because it's an officer of color who, so far, is the only one accused of something here, it has shaped the response from pro-police groups like Blue Lives Matter, which usually has a very defensive response to officer-involved shootings," she told CNN.

-Chatelain feels the media response has been different too.
+Chatelain feels the media response has been different, too.

 "I'm pretty sure reporters haven't been digging into (Ruszczyk's) background, trying to find narratives to justify the shooting," she said.